Ex-SAC fund manager indicted in insider trading scheme

 The grand jury in New York returned an indictment against Mathew Martoma, a former portfolio manager at CR Intrinsic Investors, one of SAC Capital Management's funds, in what prosecutors have called the "most lucrative" insider trading scheme ever.

-Martoma, 38, of Boca Raton, Florida, was indicted on three counts of conspiracy to commit securities fraud and securities fraud related to trades made in Elan Corp Plc and Wyeth - now part of Pfizer Inc - based on tips prosecutors say he received from a doctor.
+Martoma, 38, of Boca Raton, Florida, was indicted on three counts of conspiracy to commit securities fraud and securities fraud related to trades made in Elan Corp Plc ELN.I ELN.N and Wyeth - now part of Pfizer Inc (PFE.N) - based on tips prosecutors say he received from a doctor.

-The trades allegedly helped CR Intrinsic avoid losses and reap profits totaling $276 million in the summer of 2008.
+The trades allegedly helped CR Intrinsic avoid losses and reap profits totalling $276 million in the summer of 2008.
 The indictment followed an earlier criminal complaint federal prosecutors filed November 20.

 Martoma is the seventh former employee of Cohen's to be charged or implicated in insider trading schemes, and the criminal complaint against him is the first to refer to Cohen.